ClearCrystals/LogicLuminaries/documentation/Docker.md

 1. Open Docker Desktop to start the docker daemon
 2. Navigate to projects root directory
+3. Optionally login to the DoIt Container Registry with `docker login`
-3. Run `docker compose -p sudoku up` to build images, install dependencies, and run the container
+4. Run `docker compose -p sudoku up` to build images, install dependencies, and run the container
-4. Access Sudoku by navigating to `localhost:3000` in your web browser
+5. Access Sudoku by navigating to `localhost:3000` in your web browser
-5. Press `C-c` to exit docker
+6. Press `C-c` to exit docker

 # Docker Usage for Developers